rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 Sets the value of a widget's custom variable (see [advanced syntaxes](./advanced-syntaxes.md##ustom-variables-varvariablename-default)).
 If `ìd` contains wildcards, affects all matching widgets.

+!!! warning ""
+    Setting a variable on a parent container that's used to defined a non-dynamic property is not possible.

 ----

 #### `send(target, address, ...args)`